airyhq/airy/docs/docs/api/endpoints/messages.md

 the message.

 `HTTP 200 OK`
-In this case the converstion was found and the message is attached to it
+In this case the conversation was found and the message is attached to it

 `HTTP 202 ACCEPTED`
-In this case the converstion is not ready yet. the message will be attached to the converstion asynchronously, in the case of an error. it will be delivered asynchronously.
+In this case the conversation is not ready yet. the message will be attached to the conversation asynchronously, in the case of an error. it will be delivered asynchronously.
 See error handling section.

 ```json5